cwellsx/apis/README.md

 # API Viewer

-**Inspect a codebase’s runtime structure: call stacks, entry points, and API relationships.**
+**Inspect a codebase’s runtime structure:**

-Views include call stacks and entry points, so you can see who calls what, why, and where.
-Use it to explore a codebase architecture, and to guide refactoring.
-It's an interactive, always‑current map of your code that complements source and design docs.
+- Views include call stacks and entry points.
+- Use it to explore a codebase architecture, and to guide refactoring.
+- It's an interactive, always‑current map of your code that complements source and design docs.

-- Show API context, callers and callees
-- Identify entry points, event handlers, and network endpoints
-- Interactive views: cluster, hide, inspect nodes and connectors
-- Always up‑to‑date: model is derived from assemblies (including decompiled dependencies)

 **Status:** Pre‑alpha.
-See `/docs` for installation, usage, and design details.

 ## What you'll see

 ### Call stacks

-Source files are two-dimensional and static; they show lines of code, contained in methods, types, and packages.
+Source files are two-dimensional and static; they show lines of code contained in methods, types, and packages.

 Call stacks add the runtime dimension.
 They show: